Expert Advice On Improving Your Home

 Written By Bradford Cuthrell

-Last Updated February 2024
+Last Updated June 2024

 According to the U.S. Department of Energy, approximately 55% of the energy used in American homes is used for heating and cooling.
-Since cooling and heating represent such a significant chunk of your utility bills, you'll want to make sure the HVAC system in your Granite Bay home is functioning properly.
+Since cooling and heating represent such a significant chunk of your utility bills, you'll want to make sure the HVAC system in your Granite Bay home is functioning optimally.

 Top 10 Best HVAC Companies in Granite Bay